Is this the end of enterprise bargaining?

 Applying to terminate expired EAs will be significantly more difficult than it already is

-The Bill aims to stop employers applying to the FWC for orders that the FWC terminate expired enterprise agreements.
-Currently, an employer can apply to the FWC for an order that the FWC terminate an expired EA and the FWC must do so if it is satisfied that termination is not contrary to the public interest and it is appropriate in all the circumstances to terminate (having considered the views of the employer, employees and unions and the effect termination of the EA will have on them).
+The Act aims to stop employers from applying to the FWC for orders that the FWC terminate expired enterprise agreements (EA).
+Currently, an employer can apply to the FWC for an order that the FWC terminate an expired EA and the FWC must do so if it is satisfied that termination is not contrary to the public interest and it is appropriate in all the circumstances to terminate (having considered the views of the employer, employees and unions and the effect that termination of the EA will have on them).

-Under the proposed rules, the Commission will be limited to terminating expired EAs to those situations where the FWC is satisfied:
+Under the proposed rules, the FWC will be limited to terminating expired EAs to situations where the FWC is satisfied that:

-- The continued operation of the EA would be unfair for the employees OR
+- the continued operation of the EA would be unfair to the employees; or

-- Termination of the EA would be likely to reduce the potential of terminations of employment
+- termination of the EA would be likely to reduce the potential of terminations of employment; and

 Employers will need to consider their bargaining strategies carefully given these significant new restrictions on a strategy used in some prolonged bargaining situations.

-It is clear that these changes seek to fundamentally alter the way terms and conditions of employment are set in Australia’s industrial relations system.
-It is the most significant change in the regulation of the labour market since 1992’s introduction of enterprise bargaining.
-Unions will be keen to make the most of these changes, so it is imperative that employers are alive to the changes and the risks and opportunities presented by the changes.
+It is clear that these changes seek to fundamentally alter the way that conditions of employment are set in Australia’s industrial relations system.
+The renewable energy sector seems to be a key target for multi-employer bargaining and the resource sector (which has historically had, and continues to have, a heavy union presence) will likely also be impacted as these changes come into effect.
+We consider these the most significant changes to the labour market since 1992’s introduction of enterprise bargaining, and employers should start to prepare now.
+Unions will be keen to make the most of these changes, so it is imperative that employers are alive to the changes and the risks and opportunities presented by them.

 This publication covers legal and technical issues in a general way.
 It is not designed to express opinions on specific cases.
 It is intended for information purposes only and should not be regarded as legal advice.
 Further advice should be obtained before taking action on any issue dealt with in this publication.